-The immediate goals of treatment are to reduce any symptoms the patient may have.
-The longer-term goals are to decrease or get rid of the cells with the Philadelphia chromosome in order to slow down or prevent the disease from moving to blast crisis.
-Treatment will often first include one of the TKIs mentioned above.
-An ALLO stem cell transplantation would be considered afterwards only if the TKI treatment is not successful.
+The immediate goals of treatment are to reduce any symptoms of CML.
+The longer-term goals are to decrease or get rid of the cells with the Philadelphia chromosome to slow down or prevent the disease from moving to blast phase.
+Treatment will often first include a TKI (see Targeted therapy, above).
+An ALLO stem cell transplantation would be considered afterwards only if TKI treatment does not work.

-The same drugs used for chronic phase CML may also be used in the accelerated phase.
-Although treatment with a TKI can work well during this stage, it is less likely to work as well as it does for chronic phase CML, and many patients have a recurrence within about two years.
-Dasatinib or nilotinib are more effective in providing longer remissions.
+The same drugs used for chronic phase CML may also be used for accelerated phase CML.
+Although treatment with a TKI can work well for accelerated phase CML, it is less likely to work as well as it does for chronic phase CML.
+Dasatinib or nilotinib are more effective in providing longer remissions, but many patients have the CML return within about 2 years.
 Therefore, an ALLO stem cell transplantation should be considered when possible.
 If an ALLO stem cell transplantation is not recommended or if a matched donor cannot be found, the treatment plan may include a different TKI or a clinical trial.

-Treatment with a TKI only works well for a few months for patients in blast crisis, but it can help to control the CML while a stem cell/bone marrow transplant is being arranged.
+Treatment with a TKI only works well for a few months for patients in blast phase, but it can help to control the CML while a stem cell/bone marrow transplant is being arranged.
 If the transplant can be done while imatinib or dasatinib is working, then the long-term results are better.
 Stem cell/bone marrow transplantation in the blast phase is less successful than in chronic phase, but this approach has worked well for some patients.
-Many people with CML in blastic phase receive imatinib or dasatinib plus chemotherapy similar to that used for patients with acute myeloid leukemia (AML).
-The chance of remission from this approach is about 20% to 30%, although the leukemia recurs for most patients within weeks to a few months.
+Many people with CML in blast phase receive imatinib or dasatinib plus chemotherapy similar to that used for patients with acute leukemia, such as acute myeloid leukemia (AML) or acute lymphoblastic leukemia (ALL).
+The chance of remission from this approach is about 20% to 30%, although the leukemia comes back for most patients within weeks to a few months.
 Hydroxyurea (see Chemotherapy, above) is often given to patients because it can help control blood cell levels.
-If stem cell/bone marrow transplantation is not an option, the doctor may recommend a clinical trial.
+If stem cell/bone marrow transplantation is not an option, your doctor may recommend a clinical trial.

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the leukemia will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the leukemia will come back.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the disease returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the leukemia does return.
-Learn more about coping with the fear of recurrence.
+Understanding your risk of having the disease come back and the treatment options may help you feel more prepared if the leukemia does return.
+Learn more about coping with the fear of the CML returning.

-People with recurrent leukemia often experience emotions such as disbelief or fear.
+People with leukemia that has come back after remission often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
-Learn more about dealing with cancer recurrence.
+Learn more about dealing with cancer CML that comes back.